torvalds/linux/Documentation/driver-api/gpio/legacy.rst

 ========================================
 Platforms which use the "gpiolib" implementors framework may choose to configure a sysfs user interface to GPIOs.
-This is different from the debugfs interface, since it provides control over GPIO direction and value instead of just showing a gpio state summary.
-Plus, it could be present on production systems without debugging support.
+This is different from the defs interface, since it provides control over GPIO direction and value instead of just showing a gpio state summary.
+Plus, it could be present on production systems without deging support.

 Given appropriate hardware documentation for the system, userspace could know for example that GPIO #23 controls the write protect line used to